 Today, the Quie family also owns Chateau Rauzan-Gassies in the Margaux appellation and Chateau Bel Orme Tronquoy de Lalande, a Cru Bourgeois estate in the Haut Medoc.
 The Quie family began a massive renovation of the Croizet Bages estate, wine-making facilities, and vineyards in 2013.

 Chateau Croizet Bages Vineyards, Terroir, Grapes, Winemaking

-The 30 hectare Medoc vineyard of Croizet Bages is planted to 60% Cabernet Sauvignon, 32% Merlot and 8% Cabernet Franc.
+The 30 hectare Medoc vineyard of Croizet Bages is planted to 54% Cabernet Sauvignon, 38% Merlot and 4% Cabernet Franc.
+This shows a slight increase in the amount of Merlot in the vineyards.
 On average, the vines are close to 35 years of age.
 The vineyard has a terroir of gravel and sand soil on the Bages plateau.

 Yields can be higher here than at most other classified, Pauillac estates as they are on average 55 hectoliters per hectare at Chateau Croizet Bages.
 Something else to consider, 50% of the Croizet Bages vineyard is harvested by machine.

 The wine of Croizet Bages is vinified in traditional cement vats.
 Malolactic fermentation takes place in tank.
 Prior to 1994, no new oak was used to age the wine.
 That is not the case today as now, the wine is aged in 25% new, French oak barrels for 12 months.
 There is a second wine, La Tourelle de Croizet Bages, which made its debut in 1998.